Agathis robusta

-Agathis robusta, commonly known as Queensland kauri (pine), kauri pine or smooth-barked kauri, is a coniferous tree in the family Araucariaceae.
+Agathis robusta, the Queensland kauri (pine), kauri pine or smooth-barked kauri, is a coniferous tree in the family Araucariaceae.
 It has a disjunct distribution, occurring in Papua New Guinea and in two widely separated locations in Queensland, Australia.
 It was first described in 1859 and was heavily logged in the mid-19th century.
-It is not a true pine (family Pinaceae), but Araucariaceae and Pinaceae are both conifer families in the class Pinopsida.
+It is not a true pine (family Pinaceae), despite the common name.

 Description

-Agathis robusta is a large evergreen tree with a straight cylindrical trunk, which can often reach a height of 30–40 m, and occasionally 50 m.
+Agathis robusta is a large tree with a straight cylindrical trunk, which can often reach a height of 30–40 m, and occasionally 50 m.
 The trunk is usually about 1.2 m diameter at breast height (DBH), but occasionally may reach 3 m.
 The bark is orange-brown to grey-brown, smooth, but shedding in large flakes.

 The linear-elliptic leaves are up to 13 cm long and 4 cm wide, with numerous fine parallel veins and no midrib.
 They are carried on petioles measuring 3 to 10 mm and are arranged in opposite pairs (rarely whorls of three) on the stem.

 The globose, green seed cones measure 8–13 cm diameter with up to 440 scales, and mature in 18–20 months after pollination.
 They disintegrate at maturity to release the seeds.
 The male (pollen) cones are cylindrical, 5–10 cm long and 9 mm diameter.